MichaIng/DietPi-Docs/docs/software/home_automation.md

 The DietPi optimized installation for EmonPi is aimed at users who want the following:

 - Ultra lightweight alternative installation to the official EmonPi image, with all the optimisations and features of DietPi.
-Allowing additional uses for your RPi device (eg: ownCloud server): [htop image of RPi Zero @700 Mhz](https://dietpi.com/downloads/misc/EmonPi_Guide/EmonPi_DietPi_zero_700mhz.jpg), running our EmonPi installation.
+Allowing additional uses for your RPi device (e.g.: ownCloud server): [htop image of RPi Zero @700 MHz](https://dietpi.com/downloads/misc/EmonPi_Guide/EmonPi_DietPi_zero_700mhz.jpg), running our EmonPi installation.
-  - Realtime and historical energy usage statistics uploaded to the emoncms.org cloud, viewable from a web browser and the [Android App](https://openenergymonitor.org/forum-archive/node/11260.html), from anywhere in the world.
+- Real time and historical energy usage statistics uploaded to the [emoncms.org](https://emoncms.org/) cloud, viewable from a web browser and the [Android App](https://openenergymonitor.org/forum-archive/node/11260.html), from anywhere in the world.
-  - Use an existing RPi, or, do not wish to purchase the full EmonPi package (eg: case).
+- Use an existing RPi, or, do not wish to purchase the full EmonPi package (e.g.: case).
 - Comfortable attaching the EmonPi to your Raspberry Pi GPIO.
 No soldering or wiring is required.

 ### Missing support

 The DietPi installation does not support:

 - RF transmission.
-RF receiver (sensor nodes) is supported (eg: EmonTX/EmonTH)
+RF receiver (sensor nodes) is supported (e.g.: EmonTX/EmonTH)
 - EmonPi LCD screen.
-  - Local emonCMS webserver on RPi.
+- Local EmonCMS webserver on RPi.
 All EmonPi data is sent to [emoncms.org](https://emoncms.org/) cloud.

 ### Requirements

 The following hardware is required:

 - 1x EmonPi PCB - [Order one here](https://shop.openenergymonitor.com/emonpi-shield-kit-no-enclosure/): Select 1 Clip-on CT Current Sensor (all together £33.42), or sensors based on your needs.
 [Image of what you will receive](https://cdn2.bigcommerce.com/server4400/98a75/product_images/optionset_rule_images/28_zoom_1429716170.jpg).
   This installation also supports the optional temperature sensor, but its not required.
 - 1x Raspberry Pi (any model)
 - 1x Good quality Raspberry Pi PSU.
 The EmonPi does not need its own power supply.
-It will draw power directly through the GPIO's on the RPi.
+It will draw power directly through the GPIOs on the RPi.
 - Alternatively you can power the RPi through the EmonPi shield via GPIO.
 For this, add the EmonPi PSU to the chart and skip buying a dedicated PSU for the RPi itself.

 === "During Installation"